Getting started with STUnD

 Saving the search results

-If two treebanks are being compared, results can be saved as two separate files, one per treebank, or as a single “parallel” file:
+Results obtained on parallel treebanks can be saved as two separate files, one per treebank, by clicking on “T1 file” and “T2 file” respectively, or as a single file by choosing “parallel file”: